KDE/documentation-develop-kde-org/README.md

 The most commonly used highlighting options are `c++`, `qml`, `cmake`.

+## Code formatting

+When creating new source code files to be displayed using the readfile shortcode, use 2 spaces for C++ files and 4 spaces for QML files.
+Do not use tabs.

 ## API links

 Links to `api.kde.org` and `doc.qt.io` can be generated as follows: